-Mary and her husband first opened their home to Justin in November 2006.
+Mary and her husband first opened their home in Utah, to Justin in November 2006.
 So far, she has given a sense of normalcy to seven foster children.
 In March of 2008, their family adopted a beautiful daughter and welcomed Madison into their family for good.

 Mary recently highlighted Together We Rise on her blog and graciously shared some of her experiences and wisdom from six years as a foster mom.

 What first interested you about foster care?

 I’ve always been interested in child welfare but it wasn’t until I was in college and listening to a presentation on the need for foster parents and what is required to be a foster parent that I thought, “Hey- this is something that I could actually do (instead of just thinking about doing in the back of my mind).”
 My husband wasn’t too keen on the idea at first.
 But after facing some of our fears and concerns we took our first foster placement five years into our marriage.
 We didn’t have any children at the time and it just seemed like the right thing to do.